-Test Scheduling requirements Duration Test description Writing Year 3 students do the writing test on paper (on day 1 only) Years 5, 7 and 9 writing must start on day 1 (schools must prioritise completion of writing across days 1 and 2 only, with day 2 only used where there are technical/logistical limitations) Year 3: 40 min Year 5: 42 min Year 7: 42 min Year 9: 42 min Students are provided with a 'writing stimulus' (sometimes called a 'prompt' - an idea or topic) and asked to write a response in a particular genre (narrative or persuasive writing) Reading To be completed after the writing test To be completed before the conventions of language test Year 3: 45 min Year 5: 50 min Year 7: 65 min Year 9: 65 min Students read a range of informative, imaginative and persuasive texts and then answer related questions Conventions of language To be completed after the reading test Year 3: 45 min Year 5: 45 min Year 7: 45 min Year 9: 45 min Assesses spelling, grammar and punctuation Numeracy To be completed after the conventions of language test Year 3: 45 min Year 5: 50 min Year 7: 65 min Year 9: 65 min Assesses number and algebra, measurement and geometry, and statistics and probability
+Test Scheduling requirements Duration Test description Writing Year 3 students do the writing test on paper and on day 1 only.
+Years 5, 7 and 9 writing must start on day 1 (schools must prioritise completion of writing across days 1 and 2, with day 2 only used where there are technical/logistical limitations).
+Year 3: 40 min Year 5: 42 min Year 7: 42 min Year 9: 42 min Students are provided with an idea or topic called a "writing stimulus" or "prompt" and asked to write a response in a particular genre (narrative or persuasive writing).
+Reading To be completed after the writing test Year 3: 45 min Year 5: 50 min Year 7: 65 min Year 9: 65 min Students read a range of informative, imaginative and persuasive texts, and then answer related questions.
+Conventions of language To be completed after the reading test Year 3: 45 min Year 5: 45 min Year 7: 45 min Year 9: 45 min Students are assessed on spelling, grammar and punctuation.
+Numeracy To be completed after the conventions of language test Year 3: 45 min Year 5: 50 min Year 7: 65 min Year 9: 65 min Students are assessed on number and algebra, measurement and geometry, and statistics and probability.